HovKlan-DH/C64MEGA65/README.md

 **That's it**

-Now repeat from step 12, until you are happy with the result :-)
+Now repeat from step 12, until you are happy with the result :-) You should copy the file `C64V4MB.COR` to the root of your SD card, and then do a core flash on the MEGA65.

 **Push your local changes to GitHub**